 The Company has entered into separate agreements with Messrs.
 Smith, Warzala and Wyman, for termination resulting within 90 days prior to or 24 months following a change in control of the Company.
-The agreements are extended automatically on January 1 of each year for a term of two years, unless notice of non-renewal is given by the Company not later than the September 30 immediately preceding such January (meaning that notice must be given at least 15 months prior to termination).
+The agreements are extended automatically on January 1 of each year to a total term of two years, unless notice of non-renewal is given by the Company not later than the September 30 immediately preceding such January (meaning that notice must be given at least 15 months prior to termination).
 Under the terms of the agreements, upon termination by the Company (other than for cause as defined in the agreement) or by the executive for good reason (as defined in the agreement), they are entitled to receive a severance payment equal to 2.5 times (one times for Mr. Wyman) the sum of current annual base salary plus the highest amount paid or payable under the Annual Incentive Bonus Plan for any of the three preceding fiscal years, an allocation for incentive compensation for the current year up to the date of termination and a monthly payment for a two year period equal to 25% of the base salary for the individual to acquire insurance benefits.
-Any payments due under the

-Long-Term Incentive Payment Plan shall be paid in accordance with the plan provisions.
-The Company has similar agreements (providing one time severance payments) with certain other key executives.
+Any payments due under the Long-Term Incentive Payment Plan shall be paid in accordance with the plan provisions.
+The Company has similar agreements (providing one times severance payments) with certain other key executives.
 The change in control agreements are applicable to a change in control of the Company or of the subsidiary or division for which the executive is employed and require the key executives to remain in the employ of the Company for a specified period in the event of a potential change in control of the Company and provide employment security to them in the face of pressures to sell the Company or in the event of take-over threats, so that they can devote full time and attention to the Company's efforts free of concern about discharge in the event of a change in control of the Company.
-The Board of Directors has considered termination of these agreements and determined that the reasons for executing the agreements are valid and concluded that notices of non-renewal would not be in the best interests of the shareholders.
+The Board of Directors has considered termination of these agreements and determin

-Outstanding Equity Awards at 2007 Fiscal Year End
+Outstanding Equity Awards at 2008 Fiscal Year End

-The following table shows all outstanding equity awards held by the Named Executive Officers as of December 31, 2007.
+The following table shows all outstanding equity awards held by the Named Executive Officers as of December 31, 2008.

-0 ption Awards Stock Awards

-Name Number of Securities Underlying Unexercised Options (#)(1) Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested (\$)(2)

-Richard D. Smith 31,250 \$ 3.2000 8/16/2008 28,000(3) \$ 130,200
+Option Awards Stock Awards Name Number of Securities Underlying Unexercised Options (#)(1) Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested (\$)(2) Richard D. Smith 69,300 58,750 60,000 \$ 4.8300 \$ 3.2000 \$ 4.2700 10/26/2010 8/16/2011 4/21/2011 29,000(3) \$ 58,000 Richard S. Warzala 40,000 60,000 \$ 1.7700 \$ 4.2700 2/13/2010 4/21/2011 29,000(3) \$ 58,000 Kenneth R. Wyman 30,000 10,000 10,000 \$ 1.7700 \$ 4.7500 \$ 5.4600 2/13/2010 2/19/2011 10/28/2011 1,999(4) \$ 3,998

-69,300 \$ 4.8300 10/26/2010

-58,750 \$ 3.2000 8/16/2011

-60,000 \$ 4.2700 4/21/2011

-Richard S. Warzala 200,000 \$ 2.4000 7/1/2009 28,000(3) \$ 130,200

-40,000 \$ 1.7700 2/13/2010

-60,000 \$ 4.2700 4/21/2011

-Kenneth R. Wyman 30,000 \$ 1.7700 2/13/2010 1,666(4) \$ 7,747

-10,000 \$ 4.7500 2/19/2011

-10,000 \$ 5.4600 10/28/2011